WSMZ (AM)

 WSMZ (850 kHz) is an AM radio station in Muskegon, Michigan.
+It is the oldest radio station in Muskegon.
+The station is part of the contemporary Christian-formatted Smile FM network.

 History

-Between 1926 and 1999, this station was the original WKBZ, the oldest radio station in Muskegon.
-It was founded in Ludington, Michigan, by Karl L. Ashbacker, and broadcast on 1170 kHz until 1927, 1500 kHz until 1941, and 1490 kHz until 1947.
+The station was first authorized on November 3, 1926, under the call sign WKBZ, to Karl L. Ashbacker in Ludington, Michigan.
+The call sign was randomly assigned from a sequential roster of available call letters.
+The station initially broadcast on 1170 kHz, moving to 1500 kHz in June 1927.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WKBZ, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+In March 1941, most of the stations on 1500 kHz were moved to 1490 kHz, with the implementation of the North American Regional Broadcasting Agreement.
 The station relocated to Muskegon in 1934, establishing studios in the Continental Hotel.
 (The Ashbackers later built another station in Ludington, starting up WKLA in 1944.)

+In 1947, the station moved to 850 kHz.
 The Ashbackers owned WKBZ until December 1951, when Arch Shawd acquired the Ashbacker Radio Company.
 Shawd sold the station in 1958 to Walter Patterson, who sold his WKBZ Radio Corporation to Frederick Allman and Robert Richards in 1963.
 Reams Communications Corporation bought WKBZ in 1968 and owned it until 1986, when the station was sold to KBZ Broadcasting.